Develop Conservation Easements that Adapt to Climate Change

 Learn More about Developing Adaptable Conservation Easements

-- Review The Science of Climate Change and Conservation Easements (2009, Stanford Conservation Climate Change Drafting Committee).
+- Review The Science of Climate Change and Conservation Easements (2009, Stanford Conservation Climate Change Drafting Committee) and Adapting Conservation Easements to Climate Change (2014, Conservation Letters).

 - Read about drafting conservation easements in the resource library.